 “I don’t know if—”

 “Take me to him!”
 My voice comes out stronger, more demanding.
-Both of them do a double take before they pull out a chair that has wheels on it.
+Both do a double take before she pulls out a chair that has wheels on it.

 I look at it questionably, “What is that thing?”
 Gosh, you stay locked up in your own home and a cellar for more than half of your life and suddenly you get new ways to sit.